asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 need for the comment altogether.
 These types of comments end up being more trouble than they are worth and usually become bug breeding grounds.
-These comments violate the DRY principle so when the code is updated the comment must be updated too.
+These comments violate the DRY principle so when the code is updated the comment must be updated as well.

 ###Organizing sections of a function
 If comments are used to describe multiple parts of a method or